 This T-ball Division article is intended for “newbie” parents who have never played baseball or softball at any level to review what you need to know to ensure that your child has fun learning about baseball/softball.

 - Required/Optional Equipment

-The whole purpose of t-ball is to introduce some basic baseball concepts in a fun environment to get them excited!
+The whole purpose of t-ball is to introduce some key baseball concepts in a fun environment.

 It is important to stress that T-ball is non-competitive so scores and standings should not be kept.

 The number one goal is to have fun and teach the fundamentals of baseball (running, throwing, catching, batting and becoming a teammate).

 Skilled learned in T-ball will set the foundation for fun and exciting future in baseball or softball: